|Brand||SKY TELEVISION NEW ZEALAND|

 |Kate Whittle||SKY Television New Zealand||Head of Content and Channel Promotions|

 We created Fargo Woollens.
 A not-so-cute collection of jumpers, mittens, and beanies which were available online in exchange for a NEON subscription.
 Like the show, the range was delightfully wholesome at first glance, darkly twisted upon closer inspection.
-To reach this niche local audience we invited the biggest players in New Zealand’s pop culture, fashion and music industries to our fashion launch and live shoot.
-We then sent them their very own piece of the gruesome knitwear, which they shared with their fan bases.
+To reach this niche local audience we invited the biggest players in New Zealand’s pop culture, fashion and music industries to our fashion launch and live photo shoot.
+We then sent them their very own piece of the gruesome knitwear, which they shared with their own fan bases.
+Fashion brands have a long history of embracing large format outdoor, so to unveil our knitwear range to the public, we found the biggest digital site in the country.
 The fans loved it, NEON had record subscriptions and the range sold out.

 We wanted the garments to do justice to the carefully crafted nature of the show itself, so attention to detail was king.
 We made sure every facet of the garments was designed to reflect Fargo’s twisted themes.
 Everything from the swing tags, to the washing instructions and even the shovels, ice picks and guns that made up the knitted patterns.
 Two leading New Zealand knitwear companies conspired to help us create the Woollens, Remar Knitwear looked after the base garment pattern detail, while The Textile Collective added the gory embellishments.
 The injuries on the knitwear needed to be “readable” enough to photograph well, which would help them be shared online.
 The pieces also needed to have enough Fargo-esque embellishments to stand up to closer inspection once our influencers and our fans got the garments in their hands.